 3.1 The Service Provider shall pay the Company the Job Fee for winning a Job once Booked by a Customer.
-The Company will issue a Tax Invoice to the Service Provider for the Job Fee on or about the Start Date via Workyard and/or email.
+The Company will issue an invoice to the Service Provider for the Job Fee on or about the Start Date via Workyard and/or email.

-3.2 The company reserves the right to charge a Cancellation Fee to a Customer that cancels a Job.
-The Company will issue a Tax Invoice to the Customer for a Cancellation Fee via Workyard and/or email.
+3.2 The Company reserves the right to charge a Cancellation Fee to a Customer that cancels a Job.
+The Company will issue an invoice to the Customer for a Cancellation Fee via Workyard and/or email.

-3.3 All payments for Job Fees shall be made through Workyard’s online payment system (or as otherwise directed by the Company) within the timeframe stated in the Tax Invoice, which in default shall be 21 days from the date of the Tax Invoice.
+3.3 All payments for Job Fees shall be made through Workyard’s online payment system (or as otherwise directed by the Company) within the timeframe stated in the invoice, which in default shall be 21 days from the date of the invoice.

 3.4 Job Fees shall be charged in accordance with the rates advertised on Workyard from time-to- time (including on a Job Listing), or as otherwise agreed with the Company.

-3.5 Unless stated otherwise Fees shall be exclusive of GST.
+3.5 Unless stated otherwise Fees shall be exclusive of any applicable taxes.

-3.6 The Company reserves the right to charge a late fee of 1.5% of the value of the relevant Tax Invoice per month (or part thereof), compounding weekly, for any fees that remain unpaid after the due date stipulated in the Tax Invoice.
+3.6 The Company reserves the right to charge a late fee of 1.5% of the value of the relevant invoice per month (or part thereof), compounding weekly, for any fees that remain unpaid after the due date stipulated in the invoice.